Athanasiosvaris/Information-Systems-Analysis-and-Design/README.md

 # Comparison between Python Scaling Frameworks for Big Data Analysis and ML
-Term project for the course 'Information-Systems-Analysis-and-Design' during 9th semester at NTUA s
+Term project for the course 'Information-Systems-Analysis-and-Design' during 9th semester at NTUA in school of Electrical and Computer Engeneering under the supervision of Professor Dimitrios Tsoumakos.
 # Introduction
 This project involves comparing two prominent Python scaling frameworks, Ray and Dask, for big data analysis and machine learning tasks.
 Ray and Dask are open-source frameworks designed to facilitate the parallel execution of Python code for distributed computing tasks.
 This comparison aims to evaluate their performance, scalability, and ease of use in handling large-scale data analytics and ML workloads.